JoshuaJewell/UniApp-Desktop/README.md

 # UniApp Desktop
 ## What is it?
-This is a basic Electron wrapper for web apps, specicifically geared towards making university apps into desktop apps.
+This is a basic Electron wrapper for web apps, specicifically geared towards making university mobile apps into desktop apps.

 ## How to use?
 Latest Windows release is available at https://github.com/JoshuaJewell/UniApp-Desktop/releases.